Southwest Airlines Flight 1248: Investigation

 "The flying pilot (Captain) stated that he could not get the reverse thrust levers out of the stowed position.
 The first officer, after several seconds, noticed that the thrust reversers were not deployed, and activated the reversers without a problem.
 Flight data recorder information reveals that the thrust reversers were not deployed until 18 seconds after touchdown, at which point there was only about 1000 ft of usable runway remaining."

 Alternately, the crew could have held in the air, waiting for the weather to improve, or they could have diverted to another airport such as Chicago O'Hare International, which had substantially longer runways just 10 minutes away.
 Each of these options would have entailed considerable additional expense for Southwest, as well as missed connections and significant inconvenience for the flight's passengers.
 The NTSB identified the psychological pressure to complete their assigned task as one of the factors contributing to the crew's decision to land at Midway despite unfavorable conditions.
-Cockpit voice-recorder transcripts indicate that the pilots had been concerned about the weather and, prior to landing, jokingly alluded to the movie Airplane!, saying, "I picked a bad day to stop sniffin' glue."
+Cockpit voice-recorder transcripts indicate that the pilots had been concerned about the weather and, before landing, jokingly alluded to the movie Airplane!, saying, "I picked a bad day to stop sniffin' glue."

-The NTSB discovered that the air traffic controller told the pilots that the braking action for the first half of the runway was good, and poor for the second half.
-However, investigators found that the controller did not furnish the pilots with all of the available required braking action reports because he did not take the type of aircraft from each report into account.
+The NTSB discovered that the air traffic controller had told the pilots that the braking action for the first half of the runway was good, and poor for the second half.
+However, investigators found that the controller had not furnished the pilots with all of the available required braking action reports because he did not take the type of aircraft from each report into account.
 One of these planes was a small plane that reported poor braking conditions.
-It was found that braking-action reports varied significantly based on aircraft type, changing weather conditions, personnel experience, the type of equipment used and the time of report, and therefore should not be used as conclusive information on runway conditions.
+It was found that braking-action reports varied significantly based on aircraft type, changing weather conditions, personnel experience, the type of equipment used, and the time of report, and therefore should not be used as conclusive information on runway conditions.

 The pilots stated that, based on the calculations that the crew had entered into the on-board performance computer (OPC), they believed that they could land and stop safely.
-However, investigators determined that the OPC based its stopping margins on two assumptions: that the tailwind would be slower than it actually turned out to be and that the thrust reversers would be deployed when landing.
-It was found that the pilots were unaware of these assumptions and that Southwest had not provided sufficient recurrent training on them.
+However, investigators determined that the OPC had based its stopping margins on two assumptions: that the tailwind would be slower than it turned out to be and that the thrust reversers would be deployed when landing.
+It was found that the pilots had been unaware of these assumptions and that Southwest had not provided sufficient recurrent training on them.
 Therefore, the pilots did not use the critical braking-action term "poor" when assessing the landing performance.